 The WebUI uses some standard elements to help you navigate.
-While you are using the WebUI, click the conton access the documentation for that section.
+While you are using the WebUI, click the 2 icon to access the documentation for that section.

 Top Navigation Bar

 The top navigation bar gives access to system-wide functions.